TBI can be a devastating condition in elderly patients as older adults have a harder time recovering from brain injuries.

 To engage neuroplasticity requires consistent repetition and exercise.
 This explains why most doctors place so much emphasis on therapy during the early stages of recovery.

 Some of the therapies you may take part in during inpatient rehab include:

 Once your rehab team agrees that you can perform most activities of daily living without medical supervision, you will be discharged and sent home.
 However, it is crucial that elderly patients find ways to continue with their therapy even at home.

 Because TBI has a greater impact on the elderly, it is critical that they continue to receive therapy even after discharge.
 According to some studies, those who stop therapy shortly after returning home have poorer recovery outcomes compared to those who receive consistent therapy.

 Therefore, to ensure the best recovery possible, try to do some form of home exercise at least once per day.
 Your therapist can make you exercise sheets if you need help remembering what to do.
 There are also home therapy devices you can use, such as FitMi, which can help you stay motivated.

 The more you practice your exercises, the more you will stimulate your brain.
-This in turn will prevent cognitive decline and help you recover faster.
+This in turn will minimize cognitive decline and help you recover faster.

 TBI in the Elderly: Key Points